vallotlab/ChromSCape/README.md

 ## Docker version

 Docker is a software platform that allows you to build, test, and deploy applications quickly.
 In order for you to run the application without installing all R libraries on your computer, a docker container was created containing all libraries required to run ChromSCape.
 In order to use this docker environment, you need the admin rights of your computer.

+First, download & install Docker (https://hub.docker.com/?overlay=onboarding).

-First, go to the branch "docker" of this repository, download or clone this repository on your local in the directory of your choice (e.g. /path/to/ChromSCape/ ).
+Then, go to the branch "docker" of this repository, download or clone this repository on your local in the directory of your choice (e.g. /path/to/ChromSCape/ ).
 Then create a data folder (e.g. /path/to/Data_ChromSCape/ ) that will be linked to the docker environment, and where you will be able to retrieve all of your data after closing the application.

 ### Change ownership of the data folders